Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Introduction

 Here, $x_t$ is the point chosen at time $t$, and $x^{(T)}$ is an additional point returned after the $T$-th time instant.
 It is important to note that $\rT$ and $R_T$ are random variables; they depend on the random function $f$, the noise introduced to the samples, and any source of algorithmic randomness in the selection of the points $\{x_t\}$.

-The existing literature on BO focuses mainly on functions $f$ that are smooth (differentiable).
-In recent applications---such as optimization over the landscape in deep learning applications---non-smooth functions have become increasingly important \citep{du2019gradient}.
-Furthermore, gradient (or subgradient) information is often expensive and hence, zeroth-order methods, motivating the study of BO, are particularly attractive.
+The existing literature on BO focuses mainly on functions $f$ that are smooth (i.e., differentiable).
+However, in recent applications, non-smooth functions have become increasingly important \cite{du2019gradient}.
+Furthermore, gradient (or subgradient) information is often expensive or unavailable, and hence, zeroth-order methods, motivating the study of BO, are particularly attractive.
 We use BM as an archetypal example of a non-smooth random function, and study the fundamental performance limits of BO on a standard BM.
-To do so, we consider both achievability results (existence results upper bounding the regret) and impossibility results (algorithm-independent lower bounds on regret).
-For the former, we propose a near-optimal algorithm based on upper and lower confidence bounds.
-For the latter, we reduce the BO problem to a binary hypothesis test, as was previously done in the case of smooth (Gaussian) processes in~\citep{scarlett2018tight}, but with very different details.
-Because a BM is almost surely non-differentiable everywhere, the techniques employed here bear major differences from those for smooth functions.
+To do so, we consider both achievability results (existence results upper bounding the regret) and impossibility results (algorithm-independent lower bounds on the regret).
+For the former, we propose an asymptotically near-optimal algorithm based on upper and lower confidence bounds.
+For the latter, and for the latter we reduce the BO problem to a binary hypothesis test (see Sections \ref{sec:related} and \ref{sec:insuff} for related works).

-Some potential applications of noisy BM optimization are as follows: \begin{enumerate} \item Bayesian optimization has been applied to environmental monitoring (e.g., see \citep{marchant2012bayesian}), which is inherently noisy due to imperfect sensors.
+Some potential applications of noisy BM optimization are as follows: \begin{enumerate} \item Bayesian optimization has been applied to environmental monitoring (e.g., see Marchant and Ramos~\cite{marchant2012bayesian}), which is inherently noisy due to imperfect sensors.
 In this context, erratic signals may be better modeled by BM compared to using smooth kernels. \item Similarly, in hyperparameter tuning problems, erratic behavior may be modeled by a BM.
-In fact, in \citep{swersky2014freeze}, the closely-related non-smooth Ornstein-Uhlenback process was adopted as part of the model. \item Consider the evolution of a time series of a particular stock price, the log of which is modeled as a BM.
-The pricing data is noisy, as intrinsic price data is subject to short-term perturbations, and sampled at each millisecond.
-We do not have the capacity to iterate through all of them in order to find the maximum price as to learn about (one feature, the maximum of) the history of the process.
-Hence, we seek adaptive optimization methods. \end{enumerate}

-Beyond any specific applications, we believe that this problem is important in the broad context of Bayesian optimization and continuous-armed or continuum-armed bandits.
-In particular, \citet{scarlett2018tight} advanced the theory of smooth Bayesian optimization, but left a significant gap concerning non-smooth functions that our paper partially closes.
+For instance, in Swersky {\em et al.}~\cite{swersky2014freeze}, the closely-related non-smooth Ornstein--Uhlenback process was adopted as part of the model. \end{enumerate} Beyond any specific applications, we believe that this problem is important in the broad context of Bayesian optimization and continuous-armed or continuum-armed bandits.
+In particular, Scarlett~\cite{scarlett2018tight} advanced the theory of smooth Bayesian optimization, but left a significant gap concerning non-smooth functions that our work partially closes.